 “The higher you go up, the more your job is sales,” Julia said.
 “I’m an engineer, but I am constantly selling Slack.
 To potential employees, to my executive team, to investors.”
 Sales gives you the skills to build your own business with less leniency, as well as the skills to articulate a vision, mission, and service.

-There is no Playbook to Success for Women
+There is no Playbook for women in business and technology

 Whether it’s finding the right role, growing your career, or venturing out on your own, women are faced with different expectations.
 Instead of fighting to join the masses, forge your own path and prioritize what’s right for you as a professional woman looking to make it in enterprise tech (or any industry, for that matter).